IMNEKOKORO/CrushOn-AI-PLUS/README.md

   >
 </p>

-**CrushOn PLUS Preview**

-✨ Now you’ll have your own personalized bar to make your experience more interactive and immersive.
+⚪ ¡Now you’ll have your own personalized bar to make your experience more interactive and immersive!

 ## Installation
 1. Install Tampermonkey: https://www.tampermonkey.net